peterosterlund2/texel/doc/proofgame.md

 are present on the board.
 There are well known algorithm for solving such shortest path problems efficiently.

-In many cases it is not given which piece in the start position should go to which square in the goal position.
+In many cases it is not a given which piece in the start position should go to which square in the goal position.
 Consider the following example:

 | Start | Goal |